shanmukhram/BlitzAPI/example-app/README.md

-# BlitzAPI Examples
+# RamAPI Examples

-This directory contains comprehensive examples demonstrating all features of BlitzAPI.
+This directory contains comprehensive examples demonstrating all features of RamAPI.

 ## Structure